 Zucchini will stay fresh for four or five days if you store it in a plastic bag in the refrigerator crisper drawer.
 Do not wash the zucchini until just before you are ready to use it.
 If you notice the zucchini wilting, you should use it immediately.
 Softness is a strong sign of deterioration.
 Cooked zucchini will stay good for up to two days in a covered container in the refrigerator.

 Zucchini is a nutrition star.
 It is low in calories, with only 33 in one medium-size zucchini, and a good source of potassium, vitamins A, B6, and C, and fiber.
+It is tasty raw and is quite versatile in the kitchen.

 How to Use Zucchini